2026 Property Tax Information for Homesteads and Long-term Rentals

 What Qualifies as a Homestead or Long-term Rental?

-- You lived in the home for at least 7 months of the year
+- You live in the property for at least 7 months of the year

-- The home is rented to tenants for 28+ days at a time
+- The property is rented to tenants for 28+ days at a time

-- The home is rented for 7+ months of the year
+- The property is rented for 7+ months of the year

 - You must apply between Dec.
 1, 2025 and Mar.
 1, 2026 for the 2026 rate